SAP/sap-btp-service-operator/README.md

 ## Credentials and Binding Info as One JSON Object
 To show both credentials returned from the broker and service instance info as a JSON object, add 'secretRootKey: your-secret-value' to the binding spec.

-your-secret-value becomes a JSON object that contains all the info.
+your-secret-value becomes a key that contains credentials and service instance info in a JSON format.

 ```bash
 your-secret-value: